 نسوار کی فائرنگ سے گریز کریں

 For all the good and bad, it is for sure that Naswar is consumed by people from all walks of life, colour, caste, and creed worldwide.
-How this local-spherical-brownish-chewable addiction became, a global phenomenon is a riddle yet to be solved.
+How this local-spherical-brownish-chewable addiction became a global phenomenon is a riddle yet to be solved.
 Naswar is neither a registered patent nor a copyrighted item of any company.
-However, it is wrongly –yet famously– associated with Pashtun people, living (for thousand of years) in Southern Afghanistan and North-Western Pakistan.
+However, it is wrongly –yet famously– associated with Pashtun people living (for thousands of years) in Southern Afghanistan and North-Western Pakistan.
 They grow it, make it, pack it, then sell, smuggle, and export it.
-It is an open-source product that enriched, for decades or millennia, by many people in the world.
+It is an open-source product that is enriched, for decades or millennia, by many people in the world.

 فضول دوست سے نسوار بہتر ہے

-To sum up, Naswar is unparalleled addiction in parallel addictive substances.
-Its impact is two-fold, one that it is not harmful; two, that it elevates and transcends.
+To sum up, Naswar is unparalleled addiction to parallel addictive substances.
+Its impact is two-fold: it is not harmful; two, it elevates and transcends.
 For this –and maybe other– reasons, it is consumed by many people around the globe.
-Naswaris are stable and entertaining in part, yet they are, sometimes, unpredictable and dangerous.
-This blog is intended to make you smile, not to hurt the feelings of the Naswari people.
+Naswaris are stable and entertaining in part, yet they are sometimes unpredictable and dangerous.
+This blog is intended to make you smile, not hurt the Naswari people’s feelings.
 Being a Naswar addict, I love consuming it and also want to abstain from it.
-Whenever I give a thought to refrain from this addiction, I need Naswar.
+Whenever I consider refraining from this addiction, I need Naswar.

-M. Usman Gull is a passionate English blogger, who always love making people smile around him and worldwide.
-Being a Sir Kazim student of creative English writing course, he is trying hard to take his writing skills to the next level.
+M. Usman Gull is a passionate English blogger who always loves making people smile around him and worldwide.
+Being a Sir Kazim student in the creative English writing course, he is trying hard to take his writing skills to the next level.
 If his blog has spread a smile on your face, kindly share his words with your friends, family, and colleagues.